andrejevdenis/Takamul_proj/README.md

 # <h1 align="center">Takamul Autotst project</h1>
 ## 🎯 Objects for test
-- Fill and send contact form positive test
+- Fill and send contact form, positive test
-- Fill and send contact form negative test
+- Fill and send contact form, negative test
 - Take some path from main page to check some buttons that java scripts work right and redirects is correct.
+- Asserts Digital Projects table [content](https://www.takamul.net.sa/services/digital-experience/digital-strategy) and buttons that should change it

 ## 📝 How to Build